tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/marginal-effect-R.md

 ```
 {{% /codeblock %}}

-## Marginal Effect at different value of the regressors
+## Marginal Effect at different values of the regressors

 Alternatively, marginal effects can also be reported at given values of the regressors, which are of particular interest.
 For example, calculating the marginal effect of each variable for a women with 12 years of education and one children under age 6.
 A common report is the Marginal Effect at the Mean (MEM) gives the marginal effects at the mean values for all regressors.